 You can never have too many Bibles!
 This one is great for your creative teen girl – made with thicker paper and wide margins to help her discover the practice of Bible Journaling.

-The perfect accessory for Bible journaling.
+A fun and necessary accessory for Bible journaling.

 This kit includes a 14-day devotional and tons of craft accessories to use for Bible journaling.
 It’s probably a little outside of my Easter budget for one child, but honestly you could end up spending way more than this on a basket filled with junk food. 🙂 (You can find the entire set of Illustrated Faith products here.)